Obtaining the JWK URL from Third-Party Identity Providers

 }

-Integration Tip for digiRunner:
+Integration Tip for digiRunner

-When configuring an external IdP in digiRunner (under Client Management > GTW OAuth 2.0 IdP), you typically only need to provide the Well-Known URL.
-The system uses Service Discovery to automatically retrieve the jwks_uri and other required endpoints for you.
+When configuring an external IdP in digiRunner (under Client Management > GTW OAuth 2.0 IdP), only the Well-Known URL needs to be provided.

 Last updated